haptork/easyLambda/_docs/03-hello-world.md

 We discuss basic set of rules that ezl is based on with the help of simple examples.

-Let's look at a minimal Hello world program with ezl.
+Let's look at a minimal Hello world data-flow with ezl.

-{% highlight cpp %}
+{% highlight ruby %}
 using ezl::rise;
 using ezl::fromMem;
 rise(fromMem({"Hello world"})).dump()